 * Barcenas charged with bribery, money laundering, tax fraud

-ruling party, at the heart of a corruption scandal that has hurt
+ruling party, at the heart of a corruption scandal that has

-deposited in Swiss banks.
+deposited in Swiss accounts.

 bribes, evade taxes by hiding the proceeds in Switzerland and

 launder money through shell companies, charges that carry prison